rapidsai/cudf/docs/dask_cudf/source/best_practices.rst

 storage size of each row group, which is usually smaller than the correspondng ``cudf.DataFrame``.

-``aggregate_files``: Use this argument to specify whether Dask is allowed to map multiple files to the same DataFrame partition.
+``aggregate_files``: Use this argument to specify whether Dask should map multiple files to the same DataFrame partition.
 The default is ``False``, but ``aggregate_files=True`` is usually more performant when the dataset contains many files that are smaller than half of ``blocksize``.